pgmirror/pgmirror/README.md

 ## About

-Pgmirror is a code generator that will take your database schema and generate some code for you:
+Pgmirror is a code generator written in Scala that will take your Postgresql database schema and generate some code for you:

 - Generate model classes for your domain models.
 - Generate the repositories using the Doobie library.